audreyccheng/transaction-scheduling/README.md

 # DariusDB

+## Extended Version of Paper
+We include the extended version of our paper (Appendix) as a PDF in the root repository.

+## Code
 This repository contains code implementing DariusDB, a transactional scheduling system.
 DariusDB searches for and executes fast schedules for transactional workloads.

 This repository contains: